vistalab-technion/cs236781/_posts/2018-12-13-Servers-Guide-Update.md

 ---
 title: "Server usage guide update"
-excerpt: "More details about connecting to course servers"
+excerpt: "More details about connecting to course servers."
 author: aviv
 ---